BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

         <details>
         <summary>**Answers**</summary>
         <br>
-        The microcontroller will need to supply 3 volts and a ground to the ADXL326.
+        -The microcontroller will need to supply 3 volts and a ground to the ADXL326.
 Remember, the chip is expecting these inputs.
-You may also want to consider that the chip can also be supplied a self test signal, which is another input that the microcontroller will need to handle.<br>The microcontroller needs to take in three analog readings from the ADXL326.
+You may also want to consider that the chip can also be supplied a self test signal, which is another input that the microcontroller will need to handle.<br><br>- The microcontroller needs to take in three analog readings from the ADXL326.
 These are the voltages the chip outputs for the X, Y and Z directions.
 You will need to handle these inputs via the microcontroller.
 Note these signals are analog in nature and the microcontroller will need to handle this.
         </details>
 <br>